K-12 Language

 Aaron Shepard's Reader's Theater page with scripts and a guide for writing your own scripts, how to use them and why they work.

-From first grade teacher Marci McGowan, there are lists of places to find readers theater sites, plus at there is an actual Readers Theater about the Easter Bunny's Vacation, ready for use.
+From first grade teacher J. Bonzer, there are lists of places to find readers theater sites and other sources.

 This is the Smithsonian site for teachers.
 Great classroom ready lessons and activities for arts, language arts, science and social studies.